-Accountability is hard when you're transforming your body.
-It's easy to skip workouts, fudge numbers, or only share the good days.
-That's why I built something different.
+Accountability is hard when you’re transforming your body.
+It’s easy to skip workouts, fudge numbers, or only share the good days.
+That’s why honest tracking matters more than fancy integrations.

 Why Transparency Matters